mosip/documentation/docs/Registration-Processor-APIs.md

 - #### `POST /registrationprocessor/v1/manualverification/applicantDemographic`

-The manual verifier has to verify the applicant demographic information.
+The manual adjudicator has to verify the applicant demographic information.
 This API is used to get the applicant demographic information from packet.

 #### Resource URL
 https://mosip.io/registrationprocessor/v1/manualverification/applicantDemographic